-The pharmacy is located in Looe, Cornwall.
+The pharmacy is located in the market town of St Columb Major in Cornwall.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
 And it delivers medicines to people's homes.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
-The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicines Service (NMS), flu vaccinations, a minor ailments service and the supply of emergency hormonal contraception.
-It also offers services for substance misusers and supplies medicines in multi-compartment compliance aids to people living in their own homes.
+The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicines Service (NMS) and flu vaccinations.